 Role

-Rose is a lecturer at Nottingham Trent University (NTU) who primarily teaches on MA International Fashion Management.
-Her role extends to lecturing on various other postgraduate courses within the department, including MA Fashion Communications, MA Fashion Marketing, and MA Luxury Fashion Brand Management.
+Rose is a senior lecturer at Nottingham Trent University.
+She primarily teaches postgraduate fashion courses, including MA International Fashion Management, MA Fashion Communications, MA Fashion Marketing and MA Luxury Fashion Brand Management.

 Career overview

-Rose graduated from Nottingham Trent University with a BA in Fashion Management, MA in Culture, Style and Fashion and completed her PhD in 2024.
-Her PhD examined the workings of the fashion trend system in the context of sustainability, and the impacts of trends on young consumers.
+Rose graduated from Nottingham Trent University with a BA in Fashion Management, MA in Culture, Style and Fashion and received a Vice Chancellor Scholarship to complete her PhD, graduating in 2024.
+Her PhD, titled 'The Emotional Durability of Fast Fashion: Male and Female Perspectives', examined the workings of the fashion trend system in the context of sustainability, and the impacts of trends on young consumers.

 Research areas